-Supervisors have been directing attention to climate risk globally and its effect on financial stability and in some place's countrywide climate risk stress tests are planned. Íslandsbanki has started to perform exploratory climate stress tests scenarios against its portfolio.
-The aim of the analysis is to identify which sectors of the Bank's portfolio may have high adverse impacts on the environment and in which we have a significant number of customers.
+The Bank has performed exploratory climate stress tests scenarios against its portfolio.
+The aim of the analysis is to identify what sectors of the Bank's portfolio may have high adverse impacts on the environment.
 The sectors are then further analysed in comparison to the Climate Action Plan of the Government of Iceland.
-The Bank will continue to enhance further the climate stress testing methodologies in the year 2021.
+The Bank will continue to further enhance the climate stress testing methodologies in the year 2022.